Baotou Tomorrow Technology: History

 In June 2008, 96% stake of a subsidiary: Shanghai Tomorrow Beipu Technology Development (上海明天北普科技发展) was sold from Tomorrow Technology for CN¥58.54 million.

 In September–October 2008 Zhengyuan Investment acquired most of the shares of Tomorrow Technology held by Zhejiang Hengji Industry and Tomorrow Holding (via Baotou Beipu Industry).
-At 31 December 2008, Zhengyuan Investment owned 15% shares, followed by Baotou Beida Tomorrow Resources Technology for 7.46% and Zhejiang Hengji Industry for 1.24%; Baotou Beipu Industry owned just 0.32% as the 7th largest shareholder.
+As of 31 December 2008, Zhengyuan Investment owned 15% shares, followed by Baotou Beida Tomorrow Resources Technology for 7.46% and Zhejiang Hengji Industry for 1.24%; Baotou Beipu Industry owned just 0.32% as the 7th largest shareholder.

 In 2010 Tomorrow Technology sold 1.08% shares of Baoshang Bank for an approx. CN¥104.07 million (CN¥3.82 per share).
 In the same year, the entire share capital of a subsidiary: Lijiang Derun Property Development (丽江德润房地产开发) was sold for CN¥380 million.

 In June 2012, the major shareholder of Zhengyuan Investment had changed to Tomorrow Holding (36%), making Tomorrow Holding became the indirect major shareholder of Tomorrow Technology again.

 In July 2012 17.6% stake of Inner Mongolia Ronglian was sold to Shanghai Ace for CN¥274.8 million.

 In 2016 Tomorrow Technology planned to sell their minority stake (34%) on Taishan Energy to Tiāntiān kējì (天天科技 (Everyday Technology)), the largest shareholder of U9 Game (formerly known as Shanghai Ace) and an associate company of Tomorrow Holding.